gdpelican/inline_translation/README.md

-# Babbel
+# Inline Translation

-Babbel is a gem which provides your application with a simple, easy-to-use way to perform inline translations of content, into a variety of languages.
+`inline_translation` is a gem which provides your application with a simple, easy-to-use way to perform inline translations of content, into a variety of languages.

 It's written as a wrapper for the fine [bing_translator gem](https://github.com/relrod/bing_translator-gem), but can be easily extended to using other translation services.